qTox/qTox-Website/README.md

 Building the site
 =================

-Building the site requires Python 2 or Python 3 and the pystache library.
+Building the site requires Python 3 and the pystache library.

 Also requires [`sterminator`].
 To get it, run `bash get_sterminator.sh`.